-Hardwood and softwood plantations already provide 91% of Australia's log production, so investment in hardwood plantations on already cleared land would supply timber products for the future.
-We need to end the ludicrous funding of public forest subsidies which would then boost sustainable timber production on private lands.
+Hardwood and softwood plantations already provide 91% of Australia's log production.
+So investment in hardwood plantation on already cleared land would supply timber products for the future.
+We need to end public forest subsidies which would boost sustainable timber production on private lands.